Sakrac/struse/README.md

 Samples.cpp contains some trivial use cases for reference, it is not a part of the library.

-StrUse is a collection of string parsing and string modification classes that are intended to work together to simplify parsing blocks of text, building blocks of text.
+struse is a collection of string parsing and string modification classes that are intended to work together to simplify parsing blocks of text, building blocks of text.